gbtami/pychess-variants/static/news/Short History Of Pychess.md

 <p align="center">
     <img src="/static/images/TomatoPlasticSet.svg" width="300" height="150">
 </p>
 Everything started with lichess.
-We all loved how lichess is growing and gives us everything what chess players can imagine.
-But some people always want more.
-They asked to add [s-chess](https://lichess.org/forum/lichess-feedback/seirawan-chess), [bughouse](https://lichess.org/forum/lichess-feedback/bughouse-team-up-with-a-friend), [placement chess](https://lichess.org/forum/lichess-feedback/placement-chess-varient) and countless other chess variants.
+We all loves how lichess was growing and gave us everything that chess players can imagine.
+But some people still want more.
+There were requests to add [S-Chess](https://lichess.org/forum/lichess-feedback/seirawan-chess), [Bughouse](https://lichess.org/forum/lichess-feedback/bughouse-team-up-with-a-friend), [Placement Chess](https://lichess.org/forum/lichess-feedback/placement-chess-varient) and countless other chess variants to the site.

-Around 2018-2019 several people started to work independently on interesting projects, and they all inspired the born of pychess variant server.<br>
+Around 2018-2019 several people started to work independently on interesting projects, and they all inspired the birth of pychess variant server.<br>

  - Igor Perelyotov created a chessground fork to support Capablanca chess on [github](https://github.com/IgorPerelyotov/chessground/tree/dev/capablanca)</br>